BDATrip LogoBDATrip

 The Independence Palace witnessed many changes in the nation's history

-The Independence Palace is open daily from 7:30 AM to 11 AM and from 1 PM to 4 PM, with an affordable entrance fee of 40,000 VND per person, making it a must-visit for anyone interested in Vietnam's history and culture.
+The Independence Palace is open daily from 7:30 AM to 11 AM and 1 PM to 4 PM, with an entrance fee of just 40,000 VND per person.
+It is one of the top recommendations for travelers looking for things to do in Ho Chi Minh City.

 Notre Dame Cathedral